cpendo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File "15-countthatword" has a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.

 File "16-whatsnext" has a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+File "17-hidethisword" has a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.